GDXN/MangaCMS/README.md

  - Starkana.com
+ - MangaBaby.com
+ - Batoto.com
  - Crazytje.be
- - download.japanzai.com (Planned)
- - Realitylapse.com (Planned, possibly)
- - MangaTraders
  - Doujin-Moe
  - Fufufuu.net
  - MangaUpdates (metadata only).
+ - ~~MangaTraders~~ (Defunct)
+ - download.japanzai.com (Planned)
+ - Realitylapse.com (Planned, possibly)

-The current focus is entirely on scraping sites that provide direct-archive-downloads, though I have considered targeting image-viewer sites like batoto, etc... in the future.
+The current focus is entirely on scraping sites that provide direct-archive-downloads, though batoto is an exception.
+Batoto images are downloaded to memory, and then written out to an archive on-the-fly, with no temporary files used at all.

 Automatic ad-removal and banner-removal.
 Currently, Starkana inserts an irritating self-aggrandizing image at a random position in each archive downloaded from their site.
 This is currently automatically and silently removed from each zip-file on download.
 Any download system for sites that add source banners should crop the banners automatically, or remove any intersitial cruft.